 Pick the 25 GCs in Los Angeles you most want to be on the bid list for.
 For each one, write down their bonding partner, their three most recent permitted projects, and who their typical mechanical / electrical / plumbing sub is.
 If you can't answer in under 90 seconds per GC, your research layer is the bottleneck — not your sales motion.

 If you can answer all 25 in 90 seconds each, you have the foundation.
-Most BD teams we onboard get from "can't answer" to "can answer" in roughly an hour on Tibly.
+The teams we onboard typically move from "can't answer" to "can answer" in about an hour on Tibly.
 After that, every conversation starts informed.